This post may contain affiliate links that help support the blog when you make a purchase

-- Stop feeling guilty about it – I moved into a new apartment last year, and when I moved I needed a new mattress ( I got this one?) .
+I moved into a new apartment last year, and when I moved I needed a new mattress ( I got this one) .
 I crashed on my own couch for months.
 Why?
 Because I felt guilty about spending the money on myself.
 That is how twisted in our thinking a lack of self-care can make us.
-It is ok to do good things for yourself, and show yourself some?love.
-You can do all of the self-care in the world, but as long as you guilt trip yourself about taking care of #1, it will never work.
+It is ok to do good things for yourself, and show yourself some love.
+You can do all of the self-care in the world, but as long as you guilt-trip yourself about taking care of #1, it will never work.

-- Do NOT listen to people who tell you to work harder when you need to slow down – We are surrounded by people who are determined to make themselves sick by working themselves into an early grave.
+We are surrounded by people who are determined to make themselves sick by working themselves into an early grave.
 I know, because I am a reforming workaholic.
 I know that you want to take over the world, and I do too, but what you have to understand is that you cannot conquer the world while you are exhausted.
 You will have NOTHING left to give anyone else if you continue to wear yourself out.
-Instead, you’ll lean like the tower of Pisa and eventually collapse.
+Instead, you’ll lean like the Tower of Pisa and eventually collapse.
 You don’t have time for that, so just do better.

 In my own quest to do better, I have been working little tools and treats into my own self-care ideas bank.
 Each one of them serves a purpose AND costs $20 or less because too much more than that trips my guilt trigger and doesn’t allow me to enjoy it.
 Here are some of the fantastic products that I have used (or intend to use) in order to keep myself well cared for and growing.